Rena2025/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](lab2-change1.png)

-This symptom was caused by the program's inability to break when the next open bracket is not found.
+This symptom was caused by the program's inability to break when the next open bracket was not found.
 Test file 1 had an extra empty line at the end which caused the program to continue search for the next open bracket until all the memory was taken up.
-To fix this problem, a break statement is added so when the open bracket is not found, the program will end.
+To fix this problem, a break statement was added so when the open bracket is not found, the program will end.

 ## Change 2: